arturosalazar/text_analysis_python/README.md

 6. Empty input: Test that program returns 0 when getting an empty string.
 7. Single letter input: Check that program returns 1 when there is one single character
 8. Input of just spaces: Check that program counts all spaces when just using spaces

+### Spell Checker Test Cases:

+1. Single correctly spelled word: Vertify "No Errors" given with one single correctly spelled word
+2. Multiple correctly spelled words: Vertify "No Errors" given with multiple single correctly spelled word
+3. Incorrectly spelled word: Vertify list with error given with one single incorrectly spelled word
+4. Correctly and incorrectly spelled words combined: Confirm that with mixed correct and incorrect words, list of errors given
+5. Words spelled correctly and incorrectly with special characters: Confirm that with mixed correct and incorrect words, list of errors given ignoring special characters
+6. Empty string: Verify that "Empty String" returned when no string is passed
+7. Numbers: Confirm that with mixed correct and incorrect words, list of errors given ignoring numbers

+## How to Run

+### To run Vowel Numbers:

+1. Open your terminal or command prompt.
+2. Navigate to the directory containing the vowel_numbers.py script.
+3. Run the script using Python: python vowel_numbers.py.
+4. Follow the on-screen prompts to input text.

+### To run Word Numbers:

+1. Follow the similar steps as for Vowel Numbers, using word_numbers.py.

+### To run Character Numbers:

+1. Follow the similar steps as above, using character_numbers.py.

+### To run Spell Checker:

+1. Ensure that you have nltk installed in your system.
+If not, you can install it using the requirements.txt file
+2. In the terminal, run: pip install -r requirements.txt.
+3. Run the spell checker script using: python spell_checker.py.
+4. Input your text as prompted, and the script will output any misspelled words.

+### To run all unit tests:

+1. Open your terminal or command prompt.
+2. Navigate to the directory containing the test_text_analysis.py script.
+3. Run the script using Python: python test_text_analysis.py.